Kapil Sharma Mocks Bappi Lahiri; Calls him 'Maharani Of Jaipur'!

 A post shared by StarPlus (@starplus) on May 21, 2019 at 12:26am PDT

 In another video shared by the channel, Kapil is seen mocking a singer Shamsher.
-In the video Kapil is seen imitating Shamsher and asks him as to what he is presenting today, while Shamsher reveals that since it is a singing competition, he will sing.
+In the video, Kapil is seen imitating Shamsher and asks him as to what he is presenting today, while Shamsher reveals that since it is a singing competition, he will sing.
 The singer asks the musicians not to play the music as he gets disturbed.
 The channel captioned the video, "If laughter is the best medicine then you'll surely get heavy doses of it in the coming weekends! #LaughterChallengeJokeSabha, Starts 25th May, Every Sat-Sun at 8pm only on StarPlus @kapilsharma @navjotsinghsidhu."

 For the uninitiated, The Great Indian Laughter Challenge was one of the television shows that Kapil had done.
 He had also won Season 3 of the show.